ZhixiangSu/KRST/README.md

 * `scores.txt`: each line contains the scores for one positive triplet and corresponding negative triplets.
 Scores are separated by '\t' and follow the order in `ranking_$finding_mode$`.
 * `indexes.txt`: each line contains the sorted index of scores (argsort in python) in `scores.txt`.

-You can just download the model trained by our team here (currently not available because of the anonymous requirement) and test them.
+You can just download the model trained by our team [here](https://entuedu-my.sharepoint.com/:f:/g/personal/zhixiang002_e_ntu_edu_sg/EhgMfwCET9BBiK-9iZ_LaqEBbzUrEYzYsjG4loXhSBdGzw?e=JmoPqW) and test them.

 ### Interpretation